evert/evert.github.com/_posts/http/2018-08-07-205-reset-content.md

 Imagine if a user is filling in a HTML form, and this form gets submitted to the server.

-If the server sends back a `204`, a browser could respond to this by telling the user the form submission was successful and NOT refresh the page.
+If the server sends back a `204`, a browser could act on this by telling the user the form submission was successful and NOT refresh the page.

-If the server sent back a `205`, a browser can reset the form, similar to a html form using the a HTML reset button:
+If the server sent back a `205`, a browser can reset the form, similar to a a reset button a HTML form:

 ```html
 <input type="reset" />